FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

-# FieldtypeMapMarker Module for ProcessWire
+# FieldtypeLeafletMapMarker Module for ProcessWire

+This is a port of the Map Marker Fieldtype by Ryan Cramer.
+Instead of Google maps it uses Leaflet maps.
+Google maps geocoding is still used for geocoding default lat/lng values.

-This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using Google Maps API.
-The resulting values may be used to populate any kind of map (whether Google Maps or another).
+This Fieldtype for ProcessWire holds an address or location name, and automatically geocodes the address to latitude/longitude using Leaflet Maps API.
+The resulting values may be used to populate any kind of map (whether Leaflet Maps or another).

 This Fieldtype was created to serve as an example of creating a custom Fieldtype and Inputfield that contains multiple pieces of data.
 Though the Fieldtype has now gone